-For several years, I have been posting about notable books on privacy and security, and this post lists some of the notable books from 2015.
-To see a more comprehensive list of nonfiction works about privacy and security, you might consult this resource page that Professor Paul Schwartz and I maintain: Nonfiction Privacy + Security Books.
+Here are some notable books on privacy and security from 2019.
+To see a more comprehensive list of nonfiction works about privacy and security, Professor Paul Schwartz and I maintain a resource page on Nonfiction Privacy + Security Books.